pasheva/CMD-CTRL/49.challB/README.md

 >Flag is in the "cfc{}" format.

-There was only one file provided, which is [**sneak_exfil_clean.pcapng**](./sneak_exfil_clean.pcapng) pcapng, which extends the simpler flormat pcap is a Wireshark file, therefore, there must be packages, which were captured over the network.
+There was only one file provided, which is [**sneak_exfil_clean.pcapng**](./sneak_exfil_clean.pcapng) .pcapng is an extension of the pcap file, which is a Wireshark file, therefore, there must be packages, which were captured over the network.
 A tool that analizes network traffic and it captures data over TCP connections is tcpflow.

 ```